nthzz/nthzz/Readme.md

 - 🔰 I’m currently working on something cool :wink:
 - :airplane: I’m currently learning Unity and Unreal Engine :dart:
 - 👯 I’m looking to collaborate with other game creators 💯
-- 🏳️‍🌈 Future Goals: Make my own video game about VRMMO (Virtual Reality Massively Multiplayer Online) 😻
+- 🏳️‍🌈 Future Goals: Make my own video game about VRMMORPG 😻
 - ⚡ Fun fact: I :heart: ♀️ and 🎮 also I play very 🐔

 ### Connect with me 🦄